minagawah/iced-dynamic-import-sample/README.md

 Instead, I want this:
 http://tokyo800.jp/mina/iced-dynamic/wasm/echo-bot/echo-bot_bg.wasm

-When pass is not given, it will fetch for the _absolute path_ which is `/echo-bot/echo-bot_bg.wasm`.
+When pass is not given, it will fetch for: `/echo-bot/echo-bot_bg.wasm`
-This is not even within `/mina/iced-dynamics` where I have the assets!
+This is not even in `/mina/iced-dynamics` directory where I have all the JS and WASM assets!!
-So, I need to explicity specify a _relative path_ which is  `wasm/echo-bot/echo-bot_bg.wasm`
+So, the point is, when path is not given it fetches for the _absolute path_ as a default.

-&nbsp;
+To avoid this, I must explicity give a _relative path_ which is `wasm/echo-bot/echo-bot_bg.wasm`

 Also, I must watch out for `publicPath` in Webpack config.
 Currently, I have this: